 - 8 My full list of online article job boards

-- 9 A cheeky yet sensible way of finding even more online article jobs
+- 9 A cheeky yet sensible way of finding even more online article jobs for beginners

 The most important factor when searching for an online article job is your portfolio and building your brand in order to create trust